 Things To Do in Kundasang (2022)

 Adventurous travellers need to place climbing Mount Kinabalu at the top of their list of things to do in Kundasang!
 The mountain - which is the utmost peak within the southeast part of Asia - is breathtaking at first glance and worth conquering for many adventure lovers.
 Trekkers will take at least two days to get up the mountain and is considered a moderate climb.
 If you have no experience in trekking then it would be highly recommended to train yourself before climbing Mount Kinabalu.

 Explore Desa Dairy Farm

-The lush greenery and many herds of cattle seen at Desa Dairy Farm, also dubbed as "The Little New Zealand" of Sabah, have made it quite popular among tourists visiting Kundasang, especially family with kids.
-The farm covers more than 200 hectares and produces milk and cheese.
-Visitors to the farm can expect a day filled with fun and knowledgeable facts on the processing of fresh milk.
+The lush greenery and herds of cattle seen at Desa Dairy Farm, also dubbed as "The Little New Zealand" of Sabah, has become very popular among tourists visiting Kundasang - especially families with kids.
+The farm covers more than 200 hectares and produces fresh milk and cheese from its herd of black and white cows.
+Visitors to the farm can expect a day full of fun and knowledgeable facts on the processing of fresh milk.

-During the visit, tourists can feed animals like cows and goats with bottled milk and grass as they take in scenic views of the expansive farm.
-And of course, tourists can also stop by the shop to purchase some freshly-made yoghurt ice cream, cheese and milk.
-Overall, Kundasang is a destination that can only be experienced by visiting the town in person and taking in all its majestic sights.
+During your visit, tourists can feed baby farm animals like cows and goats with bottled milk and grass as they take in scenic views of the expansive farm and Mount Kinabalu.
+And of course, you must stop by the shop to purchase some freshly-made yoghurt ice cream, cheese and milk.

 Some travel packages that include Desa Dairy Farm